varya/steroids/_posts/cloud_services/2013-06-26-android-build-config.markdown

 ### Scanner build

-The Scanner Build is a special build of your application intended for development with the Steroids npm.
+The Scanner Build is a special build of your application intended for development with the Steroids CLI.
 It allows you to create a Scanner app that includes the custom plugins defined in the plugins field.
 As such, a Scanner Build doesn't show your actual application, but rather lets you scan a QR code to connect to a computer running the Steroids server.

 ### Plugins